RubixML/ML/README.md

 ```

 ### One Hot Encoder
-The One Hot Encoder takes a column of categorical features and produces a one-hot vector of n-dimensions where n is equal to the number of unique categories of the feature column.
+The One Hot Encoder takes a column of categorical features and produces a one-hot vector of n-dimensions where n is equal to the number of unique categories per feature column.
+This is used when you need to convert all features to continuous format since some Estimators do not work with categorical features.

 ##### Categorical